sdepold/jquery-rss/README.md

 ## Testing

-The test suite uses Mocha in the browser.
-Furthermore we are running the test suite with PhantomJS.
-In order to run the tests, you need to have the phantomjs binary (http://code.google.com/p/phantomjs/downloads/list) in the PATH and run `npm test` in the root folder.

-## Minified version

-The source is minified via [http://jscompress.com].
+The test suite is using BusterJS.
+To execute the tests you need to run a buster server, capture a browser and finally do `npm test`.
+The server can be started via `node_modules/.bin/buster server`.
+Afterwards open `http://localhost:1111/capture`.

 ## Authors/Contributors